kaian0414/health-code/README.md

 line 18-25: Please put your own information

+line 35: Male or Female.
+The coding is presenting as female, if you are male, please replace option[2] instead of option[3].

 line 53: Getting your address for health code from government

 line 24-25 and 55~65: Inserting the address by yourself